St Mary Church on the outskirts of Lancashire dates back to 1157AD, with its South Aisle added in the 14th century.

 We sheeted over the porch with hessian and covers to keep the lime moist and protected, until it was ready to be brushed back and exposed.
 Upon brushing back, we endeavour to leave no brush marks and expose the aggregate in the mortar.

-We scheduled around a funeral and a mass, which are some of the functions that we respectfully anticipate when working on Churches.
+We scheduled around funerals and weekly mass, which are some of the functions that we respectfully anticipate when working on Churches.

 Everyone involved with the Church were extremely kind and appreciative throughout the project.
 The volunteers’ passion and dedication to run and upkeep the property was clear to us each day.